FROSTR-ORG/igloo-desktop/src/__tests__/README.md

 We follow these best practices for our tests:

-1. **Complete Test Coverage**: Test both success cases and error conditions
+1. **Focus on Behavior, Not Implementation**: Tests verify what a function does, not how it does it
+2. **Minimize Mock Verification**: Avoid excessive assertions about mock calls which make tests brittle
-2. **Realistic Mocks**: Create mocks that simulate real behavior, not just return fixed values
+3. **Realistic Mocks**: Create mocks that simulate real behavior when needed
-3. **Type Safety**: Use TypeScript interfaces to maintain type checking in mocks
+4. **Type Safety**: Use TypeScript interfaces to maintain type checking in mocks
-4. **Clear Organization**: Group related tests with descriptive `describe` and `it` blocks
+5. **Clear Organization**: Group related tests with descriptive `describe` and `it` blocks
-5. **Independent Tests**: Each test should be independent and not rely on state from other tests
+6. **Independent Tests**: Each test should be independent and not rely on state from other tests
-6. **Clean Setup/Teardown**: Reset mocks between tests to prevent test pollution
+7. **Clean Setup/Teardown**: Reset mocks between tests to prevent test pollution
-7. **Meaningful Assertions**: Verify both the structure and values of test results
+8. **Meaningful Assertions**: Verify the structure and values of outputs, not internal mechanics
-8. **Documentation**: Include clear comments explaining the testing approach
+9. **Centralized Mocks**: Reuse common mocks across test files to maintain consistency

 ## Directory Structure

 ```
 __tests__/               # Main testing directory
-├── mocks/               # Mock implementations for dependencies
+├── __mocks__/           # Shared mock implementations
-│   └── .gitkeep         # Empty file to ensure directory is versioned
+│   └── buff.mock.ts     # Mock implementation of Buff library
+├── mocks/               # Additional mock implementations
 ├── bifrost.test.ts      # Tests for Bifrost functionality
+├── buff.test.ts         # Tests for Buff mock implementation
 ├── encryption.test.ts   # Tests for encryption utilities
 ├── validation.test.ts   # Tests for validation functions
 └── README.md            # This file
 ```

+## Recent Improvements

+We've made several improvements to the test suite:

+1. **Centralized Mocking**: Moved the `Buff` mock implementation to a shared file that can be used consistently across all tests
+2. **Reduced Implementation Testing**: Refactored tests to focus on behavior rather than implementation details
+3. **Improved Test Isolation**: Tests no longer rely on specific implementation details of mocks
+4. **Simplified Error Tests**: Consolidated similar error handling tests to reduce verbosity
+5. **Better Test Structure**: Tests now follow a clear pattern of "Given-When-Then" arrangement
+6. **Mock Verification**: Reduced explicit verification of mock calls to make tests less brittle
+7. **Realistic Testing**: Added tests that better represent real-world usage patterns

 ## Current Test Coverage